TL;DR

 - Coverage: Single-source tools typically fill 50-70% of records.
 Waterfall fills 85-95%.

-- Accuracy: Cross-referencing multiple sources catches errors a single source misses.
+- Accuracy: Cross-referencing multiple sources catches errors a single source cannot.

-- Resilience: If one provider degrades, waterfall routes around it automatically.
+- Resilience: If one provider degrades (and they do—we have seen it happen mid-campaign), waterfall routes around it automatically.

-- Cost efficiency: You pay more per record but get fewer gaps, meaning less wasted outreach.
+- Cost efficiency: You pay slightly more per record but get far fewer gaps, meaning less wasted outreach and fewer bounced emails trashing your domain reputation.

-For teams where data accuracy directly impacts revenue - outbound sales, ABM, demand gen - waterfall enrichment is the stronger choice.
-For teams that just need "good enough" data at the lowest cost, a single-source tool may suffice.
+For teams where data accuracy directly impacts revenue—outbound sales, ABM, demand gen—waterfall enrichment is the stronger choice.
+No question.
+For teams that just need "good enough" data at rock-bottom cost, a single-source tool may work.
+But "good enough" has a way of biting you when your bounce rate crosses 5% and Gmail starts throttling your sends.

 Data enrichment pays for itself when it reduces wasted effort and increases conversion rates.
-Here's how the math works across common use cases.
+Here is how the math works across the use cases we see most often.

 | Use Case | Without Enrichment | With Enrichment | Typical ROI |